hds/hegdenu.net/content/posts/understanding-async-await-4.md

 ### recv future

-We've already shown the implementation for our async send function.
+We've just seen the implementation for our async send function.

+And the future that underpins it.

 Now let's look at the async function `Receiver::recv()`.